Wednesday, March 22, 2017

 -If a person desires to continue acting in a sinful manner and dies in an unrepentant and unbelieving state, then he will have no serious concerns about any sort of future punishments.
 After all, a non-existent being cannot face judgment for sin by God.
 So there will ultimately be no punishment for any sins in this theological framework.

 -If annihilation is true, then why not also believe that our comfort and existence in heaven will last only for a short period of time?
 The word "eternal" is used to describe both "life" and "punishment" in Matthew 25:46, which puts advocates of annihilationism in a pickle.
-The same comments are applicable to Daniel 12:2.
+The same comments are equally applicable to Daniel 12:2.

 -Jude said that the cities of Sodom and Gomorrah suffer "eternal fire" (Jude 7) which lasts "forever" (Jude 13) as an object lesson for the ungodly.
 That language has very specific implications, which do not sit well with annihilationism.
 The people of those cities were still suffering divine judgment at the time of this epistle being written.